ampho-cms/ampho/doc/user_manual.rst

 Application configuration
 -------------------------

-Ampho application is configured in the same way as `Flask <https://flask.palletsprojects.com/en/master/config/>`_ ones.
+Ampho application is configured in the same way as `Flask ones <https://flask.palletsprojects.com/en/master/config/>`_.
 In addition to Flask' configuration mechanism, Ampho provides another one convenient way to handle and distribute application's configuration using JSON files with pre-defined names, located in the `instance directory`_.